fastforwardlabs/blog/content/posts/2020-11-15-representation-learning-101-for-software-engineers.md

 ### Supervised Learning

-When we train a DNN on a supervised learning task (e.g. classification), the training objective naturally yields representations that are useful for solving the task.
+When we train a DNN on a supervised learning task (e.g., classification), the training objective naturally yields representations that are useful for solving the task.
 In practice, this approach takes two main forms:

 - **Generic Classification**:
-  The most common example of this is the use of models pretrained on the imagenet dataset (1 millions images, 100 classes) and more recently the Google BiT model trained on the JFT-300M dataset (300 million images, 18,291 classes)[[13]](https://arxiv.org/pdf/1912.11370.pdf).
+The most common examples of this are the use of models pretrained on the ImageNet dataset (1 million images, 100 classes) and, more recently, the Google BiT model trained on the JFT-300M dataset (300 million images, 18,291 classes)[[13]](https://arxiv.org/pdf/1912.11370.pdf).
 Extensive experiments have shown that the representations learned by these pretrained models (layers before the final softmax classifier layer) yield representations that are suitable for many other image processing tasks (transfer learning).

 <!-- ![](/images/hugo/embed.gif) -->